-3rd & 2nd Grade - 11:10 a.m.
-2nd and 1st - 11:40 Lunch Kindergarten/1st Grade - 12:10 p.m.
+3rd & 2nd Grade- 11:40 Kindergarten/1st Grade - 12:10 p.m.

 Dismissal

 3:00 P.M.

 SPECIAL NOTE: If you will be picking your child up after school, you may use the available space along Joliet and LaSalle.
 Please DO NOT park in any area that is marked "NO PARKING".
 Children are not to be dropped off or picked up directly in front of the building on Joliet.
 DO NOT DRIVE ON THE PLAYGROUND; the safety of our students is our top priority.